bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/README.md

 pip install .
 ```

-The library includes unit tests in [tests][h2deflib/tests] and a [client defense demo](h2deflib/tests/demo/).
+The library includes unit tests in [tests](h2deflib/tests) and a [client defense demo](h2deflib/tests/demo/).

-Refer to the [experiments replay example](experiments/example_replay/) for more examples on configuring the client and the server defenses using the `h2deflib` library.
+Refer to the [experiments replay examples](experiments/example_replay/) for more usage examples for configuring the client and the server defenses using the `h2deflib` library.

 ## :hammer: Tests